micha/resty/README.markdown

 =================

-For responses other than 2xx most HTTP servers will include HTML in the request body describing what went wrong.
-Resty will process the HTML through `html2text` (if available), and dump it to stderr.
+For responses other than 2xx most HTTP servers will include HTML in the response body describing what went wrong.
+Resty will process the HTML with `html2text` (if available), and dump it to stderr.
+If the response was not HTML it should pass right through `html2text`, hopefully unmolested.

 Exit Status
 ===========